shivendrasrivastava/Machine-Learning-For-Trading-Fall-2017/README.md

 This project contains all the homework from the course CS7646 Machine Learning for Trading in Fall 2017 at Georgia Tech.

 ## Environment and Prerequisites
-All homework in this project use Python 2.7 and Numpy.
+All homework in this project use Python 2.7, Numpy and Pandas package.

 ### defeat_learners
 This homework aims to generate data manually that I believe will work better on one learner than another.
 The detailed description: